arun-mittal/azure-generate-thumbnail-blob-upload-trigger-demo/README.md

 If you have already have a service principal created and know the client Id and client secret, you can skip this step.
 Otherwise follow the steps below to create one.

 Run the create service principal command.
-You will need to substitute the \<service-principal-name\> with a name that that you wish to call your service principal and \<subscription-id\> with the subscrpition Id that you noted previously.
+You will need to substitute the \<service-principal-name\> with a name that that you wish to call your service principal and \<subscription-id\> with the subscription Id that you noted previously.

 ```
 az ad sp create-for-rbac --name "<service-principal-name>" --role Contributor --scopes "/subscriptions/<Subscription-Id>"